Porcelain All-Ceramic Crowns

 Teeth need to be able to withstand great pressure to allow for a stable and comfortable bite.
 When done right, this type of cosmetic dentistry can improve function and beauty, providing proper occlusal relationships and tooth anatomy complete with sharp cusps, which are characteristic of youthful teeth.
 We make sure your teeth have the proper structure to restore comfort and function to your smile.

-Contact general dentist James A. Miller, DMD today.
+Contact Portland’s Dental Implant Specialist, Dr. James A. Miller today.
 He can help you to choose the best dental crown for your needs!

 To prepare the tooth for a crown, it is reduced so the crown can fit over it.
 An impression of prepared teeth and gums is made and sent to the lab for the crown fabrication.
 A temporary crown is fitted over the tooth until the permanent crown is made.
 On the next visit, Dr. Miller removes the temporary crown and cements the permanent crown onto the tooth.

 Yes.
 Dr. Miller’s goal is to create crowns that look like beautiful natural teeth.
 To achieve a certain look, a number of factors are considered, such as the color, bite, shape, and length of your natural teeth.
 Any one of these factors alone can affect your appearance.